[TN · STATE LICENSING · REPUBLISHER]

 Considerations

-If you want defense-aerospace machining with a clear IAM-represented pathway and Midwest cost of living, the St. Louis cluster is a substantial match in the country.
-If you want production-manufacturing variety, Kansas City is solid; if you want medical-device or semiconductor-equipment specialty work, Missouri is leaner than Minnesota or Massachusetts.
+The St. Louis cluster hosts defense-aerospace machining with an IAM-represented pathway (Boeing Defense F/A-18, F-15, T-7) at Midwest cost of living.
+Kansas City adds production-manufacturing variety (Ford Claycomo, GM Wentzville-supplier, Honeywell FM&T).
+Medical-device and semiconductor-equipment specialty work is leaner than in Minnesota or Massachusetts.
 Verify whether the target shop is union or non-union before accepting an offer.

 Missouri machinist snapshot